-chainer.config.lazy\grad\sum Flag to control the behavior of gradient accumulation.
+• lazy\grad\sum (default: False) Flag to control the behavior of gradient accumulation.

 If it is True, gradients are accumulated in batch for performance.
 Otherwise gradients are accumulated one by one.

-The default value is given by CHAINER\LAZY\GRAD\SUM environment variable (set to 0 or 1) if available, otherwise uses False.
+You can change the default value to True by setting CHAINER\LAZY\GRAD\SUM environment variable to 1.

-chainer.config.use\cudnn\tensor\core Flag to configure whether or not to enable Tensor Core operatons in cuDNN.
+• use\cudnn\tensor\core (default: 'auto') Flag to configure whether or not to enable Tensor Core operatons in cuDNN.